biocore-ntnu/epic/docs/options.rst

 Options
 =======

-epic allows for many flags to denote (optional) output files or change the execution of epic.
+epic allows for many flags to denote (optional) output files or to change the execution of epic.

 * **-t, --treatment**

-   One or more ChIP files to analyze (bed or bedpe format)
+   One or more ChIP files (bed or bedpe format)

 * **-c, --control**

-   One or more input files to analyze (bed or bedpe format)
+   One or more input files (bed or bedpe format)

 * **-o, --outfile**